Fleas, Fleas, Ticks ,Ticks. Remember , Both Carry Diseases. Some Fatal!

 First, always use products sold by veterinarians.
 Many are prescription anyway and you must have a vet client relationship before the vet can sell it or write a prescription for it.
 If a product has gone over the counter it means it has lost it's effectiveness and veterinarians don't use it anymore.
 Second, do not purchase from the internet as even the most popular so called internet vet pharmacies have been caught selling counterfeit products.
 You see, none of the drug companies will sell any products directly to these internet pharmacies.
 They all have to purchase their products from 3rd parties.
 Veterinarians get their products directly from the manufacturer such as Novartis, Pfizer or Bayer.

 In order to achieve the first goal of flea control (providing pets relief from the existing fleas), proper administration of a flea product is essential for the rapid and prolonged kill of those fleas.
 We often do not understand how important it is to properly administer a flea product.
 The correct technique should be explained and demonstrated to the pet owner.
 Remember, correct administration varies depending upon the products selected.
 Next it is important to understand that veterinarian recommended products are going to kill all fleas that are currently on the pet and may take from 4 hours with some products or as long as 24 hours with others before all existing fleas are dead.
 The product I recommend most is the oral long acting product Nexgard, Bravecto and other similar products.
 Comfortis or Trifexis which is nothing but Comfortis with monthly heartworm prevention in one tablet.
 Not labeled for ticks but probably effective.
 They kill fleas in 30 min.
-For ticks, the Preventic collar is the best product I have seen.
-There is also a new flea and tick collat sold only by vets that lasts 6 mo. and is effective.
+For ticks, the Nexgard and Bravecto are the best I've seen.
+There is also a new flea and tick collar sold by vets that lasts 8 mo. and is effective.
 We also have other products which are effective.